Archaeology at the Gila River Preserve

-An annual archaeological field school is uncovering a deeper understanding of the original stewards at Gila Riparian Preserve.
+An annual archaeological field school is uncovering a deeper understanding of the original stewards at Gila River Preserve.

 Planning for a future where people and nature thrive can be informed by understanding how people historically interacted with one another and their local environment.

-When students from Archaeology Southwest’s University of Arizona Preservation Archaeology field school returned to The Nature Conservancy’s Gila Riparian Preserve for the fifth year, they surprised themselves and TNC staff with their findings.
+When students from Archaeology Southwest’s University of Arizona Preservation Archaeology field school returned to The Nature Conservancy’s Gila River Preserve for the fifth year, they surprised themselves and TNC staff with their findings.

 “My frequent visits to the archaeological site were so fun,” says Martha Cooper, TNC’s Southwest New Mexico freshwater program manager.
 “The students were excited to show me what they were uncovering as they excavated hearths, milling bins and elaborately painted pieces of pottery.”